jonstites/game_of_life/README.md

 Load or export a pattern:
 (gif here)

-You can also use other Life-like ruleset:
+You can also use some other interesting outer-totalistic rulesets:
-(gif here)

-Or non-totalistic rules:
-(gif here)

-Or non-isotropic rules:
 (gif here)

 ## Design